johannschopplich/kirby-helpers/docs/redirects.md

 # Redirects

 Create redirect routes easily that only take over if no actual page/route has been matched.
-It uses the `go()` helper under the hood.
+It uses Kirby's `go()` helper under the hood.

 ## Configuration